tibuski/goAirfocus/README.md

 2. Enter your Airfocus API key in the provided field
 3. Use the tools to:
    - Get workspace IDs by name or from a dropdown list
-   - Get users for a selected workspace (by ID or name)
+   - Get user statistics for a selected workspace (total users, editors, and administrators)
    - Get field IDs by name or from a dropdown list
    - View workspace aliases alongside workspace names
    - See workspace names for non-team fields